Thairath Online

 ภาพจาก iStock

-Air conditioners circulate toxins effectively.
-If smoking has occurred indoors, toxins cling to filters and cooling coils.
-Perform a thorough cleaning and replace air filters, choosing HEPA filters combined with Activated Carbon to absorb chemicals and odors at the molecular level.
+Air conditioning unitscan circulate toxins.
+If smoking occurred inside the home, pollutants cling to the AC filters and cooling coils.
+Perform a deep clean and replace air filters with HEPA combined with Activated Carbon filters to absorb chemicals and odors at the molecular level.

-Fabric sofas pose the greatest risk for crawling toddlers.
-If a sofa smells strongly of smoke, use a steam cleaner to apply hot steam that breaks down residues, or sprinkle baking soda overnight before vacuuming to reduce odors and toxins initially.
+Fabric sofas are the highest risk for crawling toddlers who touch surfaces.
+For heavily smoke-smelling sofas, use a steam cleaner to release residues or sprinkle baking soda overnight before vacuuming to reduce odors and toxins initially.

-5. Repaint your home (if smoke has accumulated over a long period).
+5. Repaint your home (if smoke buildup is long-term).

-If smoking has persisted in the home for years, general cleaning may not suffice.
-Experts recommend sanding off old wall surfaces and repainting using stain-blocking primer paint to seal toxins and prevent them from evaporating back into indoor air.
+If smoking has accumulated over several years, regular cleaning may not suffice.
+Experts recommend sanding the old wall surfaces and repainting with a stain-blocking primer to seal in toxins and prevent them from evaporating back into your indoor air.

-Removing thirdhand smoke is not just about“odor,”but about“eliminating carcinogens.”Although the process may seem complex, compared to the medical costs from chronic diseases family members could face, this deep cleaning is the most worthwhile investment.
+Removing thirdhand smoke is not just about“eliminating odors,”but about“removing carcinogens.”Though the process may seem complicated, compared to the medical expenses from chronic illnesses family members may face, this deep cleaning is the most worthwhile investment.